saifhaq/alma/README.md

 </details>

 <details>
-<summary>A provided argparser for easy control and experimentation:
+<summary>Pre-defined argparser for easy control and experimentation
 </summary>
 <br>
 We provide an argparser that allows one to easily select conversion methods by numerical index or